Fiware/showcase.gsma.dataModels/Device/Device/doc/spec.md

     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Optional

-+ `owner` : Entity's owners: an array of entities that represents the owners of an Thing.
++ `owner` : Entity's owners: an array of entities that represents the owners of a Device.
     + Attribute type: List of [Person]( http://schema.org/Person) or [Organization](https://schema.org/Organization).
     + Optional